2. Computer-Aided Design (CAD)¶

 Rotate 40 degrees

-But here is the final rendering which was done on Rico’s computer.
+But here is the final rendering which was completed on Rico’s computer.

-Since I had an interest in incorporating woodworking and carpentry into the final project, I wanted to try create some kind of wooden object for this exercise.
+Since I had an interest in incorporating woodworking and carpentry into the final project, I decided to model a wooden object for this exercise.

 These are the 2 pieces I created.
 (This was followed by an “Assembly” tutorial which I didn’t have time to try)